adamhl8/jsonresume-theme-react-tailwind/README.md

 <img width="450" alt="example" src="https://github.com/user-attachments/assets/e0785072-dab1-4f85-a7fb-e4c4fce4be18" />

+> [!IMPORTANT]
+> This project is intended to be forked and used as a starting point for building your own theme.
+As such, it currently only supports a small subset of the JSON Resume schema.

 ## Why?

 Most JSON Resume themes are built using plain old JavaScript + a templating engine such as [Handlebars](https://handlebarsjs.com).
 Templating engine syntax quickly becomes messy and difficult to maintain, and the lack of type safety makes for a frustrating development experience.